Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{WordNets}

 WordNets~\cite{miller1995wordnet} are extremely powerful and act as a versatile component of many NLP applications.
 They encompass a number of linguistic properties which exist between the words in the lexicon of the language including but not limited to: \textit{hyponymy}, \textit{hypernymy}, \textit{synonymy}, and \textit{meronymy}.
 Their uses range from simple gazetteer listing applications~\cite{wimalasuriya2010ontology} to information extraction based on semantic similarity~\cite{wu1994verbs,jiang1997semantic} or semantic oppositeness~\cite{de2017discovering}.
 An attempt has been made to build a Sinhala Wordnet by~\citet{wijesiri2014building}.
-For a time it was hosted on~\cite{Sinhala2015} but it too is now defunct and all the data and applications are lost.
-However, even at its peak, due to the lack of volunteers for the crowd-soured methodology of populating the WordNet, it was at best an incomplete product.
+For a time it was hosted on~\cite{Sinhala2015} but it too is now defunct and all the data and applications are lost other than what~\citet{arukgoda2014word} have cloned to use in their application uploaded on github\footURL{https://github.com/jseanm1/aruthSWSD}.
+However, even at its peak, due to the lack of volunteers for the crowd-sourced methodology of populating the WordNet, it was at best an incomplete product.
 Another effort to build a Sinhala Wordnet was initiated by~\citet{welgama2011towards} independently from above; but it too have stopped progression even before achieving the completion level of~\citet{wijesiri2014building}.